Important Information about the Program

 The camp is a cooperative program between Marion County Public Schools and the Kiwanis Club of Ocala.
 All camp staff members are employees of Marion County Public Schools.
 Campers pay to attend and the Kiwanis Club of Ocala and other local Kiwanis clubs also provide scholarships to underprivileged kids.
 Camp Kiwanis accommodates 104 campers per session and has a staff of 34.

 The Camp Kiwanis staff consists of a Camp Coordinator, Assistant Coordinator, Camp Nurse, Health Clinic Assistant, Camp Clerk, Maintenance Supervisor, six Activity Instructors, twenty-two Counselors, and three kitchen staff.
 Activity Instructors are certified classroom teachers.
 Counselors are either high-school students or college students who have previously worked as Camp Counselors.
 The overall camper to staff ratio ranges from 3:1 to 5:1 depending on the time of day (this ratio includes all staff).
 All Camp Staff hold current CPR and first aid certification, and have passed background checks and drug screening.

 All Camp Kiwanis staff are employees of the Marion County School Board.
-Certified teachers are hired each summer as instructors.
+Certified teachers are hired each summer as Camp Instructors.
 Notice of vacant instructor positions are typically posted with available summer school positions.
 For more information, call or email the Silver River Museum.